Kometa-Team/Kometa/docs/metadata/overlay.md

 ## Overlay Attributes

-Each overlay requires its own section within the `overalys` attribute.
+Each overlay requires its own section within the `overlays` attribute.

 ```yaml
 overlays: